BASH, the Bourne-Again shell - (on my way to) mastering the command line

 LC_NUMERIC

-defines whether numbers should be displayed with a point or a comma as a decimal separator
+defines whether numbers should be displayed with a dot or a comma as the decimal marker

 LOGNAME